Gabe Jones: Fictional character biography

 Gabe Jones was born in New York City.
-He is an original member of the (fictional) elite Howling Commandos combat squad of World War II.
+He is an original member of the Howling Commandos combat squad of World War II.
 The squad's senior officer Samuel "Happy Sam" Sawyer was given virtual carte blanche in choosing its members, including the African-American Jones, despite the fact that (at the time) integrated units were unheard of; The U.S. Armed Forces in real life were not integrated until 1948 by executive order of President Harry S. Truman.
 He is one of Nick Fury's close confidantes, serving under his sergeant during the Korean War and the Vietnam War in reunion missions and also joined the international espionage organization S.H.I.E.L.D. at some unspecified point after the World War II.

 During the war, the Howling Commandos travel to Wakanda to combat a Nazi invasion of that land.
-Jones helps out the ruling family by directly killing a Nazi agent who had taken one of the babies hostage.
+Jones helps out the ruling family by killing a Nazi agent who had taken an infant hostage.

 In 1959, he is shown working with Dum Dum Dugan and Fury, hunting down and executing Nazis.
 Later in the same year, Gabe assisted Fury and Dugan in creating the first team of Avengers.
 They successfully stopped a Nazi splinter group from gaining a version of the Super-Soldier formula.

 Jones retired from S.H.I.E.L.D. sometime after, but returned to help train a new corps of recruits.
 This new class is slain by the terrorist organization HYDRA, S.H.I.E.L.D.'s primary nemesis.

 Gabe spends time trying to bring down the evil Secret Empire from within.
 Following the events of Secret Invasion both he and Dugan quit S.H.I.E.L.D. and recreate the Howling Commandos with ex-S.H.I.E.L.D. agents.

 Jones is seen commanding the murder scene investigation of his old friend Clay Quartermain.

-Jones and fellow Commando Eric Koenig are later killed by the Gorgon during a battle with HYDRA, while both were fighting a holding action against enemy forces in order to give time for allies to retreat.
+Jones and fellow Commando Eric Koenig are later killed by the Gorgon during a battle with HYDRA, while both were fighting a holding action against enemy forces to give time for allies to retreat.

 Other versions

-In the alternate future of "Earth X", Gabe Jones has a cameo as one of the dozens of deceased heroes attempting to stop the plans of Mephisto and Thanos.
+An alternate universe variant from Gabe Jones from Earth-9997 makes a cameo appearance in Earth X #8.